-I am including links to the 15 formal cases that I investigated that resulted in $35,072,500 in fines, six individuals suspended from the industry, two individuals barred from the industry, three problematic firms removed from the industry1.
+I am including links to the 15 formal cases that I investigated that resulted in $35,257,500 in fines, nine individuals suspended from the industry, two individuals barred from the industry, and three problematic firms removed from the industry1.

-This list does not include at least seven other cases I was lead investigator or manager on that are still in progress as either formal cases, cases in settlement negotiations, or cases going to a hearing.
+This list does not numerous other cases I was lead investigator or manager on that are still in progress as either formal cases, cases in settlement negotiations, or cases going to a hearing.
 I strongly believe that each of these cases will result in six to seven figure fines, and that a number of these cases will result in individual suspensions and bars and at least one to two firms being barred from the industry for fraud2.

 - Convergex Execution Solutions LLC - $3,000,000 fine (Case Number 2014040667001).

 - Credit Suisse Securities LLC - $16,500,000 fine (Case Number 2013038726101).

 - First Allied Securities - One individual, Daniel Grieco (CRD No. 1222747), was suspended one month and personally fined $7,500 (Case Number 2013035076201).

 - Geoffrey Richards Securities Corp. - $40,000 fine (Case Number 2012030485701).